jack-fogarty/LOTUS/README.md

 3. Install the avro python library as recommended by Empatica using 'pip install avro'
 4. Other python libraries (i.e., json, csv, and os) are also required but should be installed with python by default
 <br>
+**TIP:** Type [pyenv](https://www.mathworks.com/help/matlab/ref/pyenv.html) into your Matlab command window to check the python version that your Matlab has access to.

 # To use LOTUS
 1. Start Matlab